Robinhood’s Fees

 Robinhood Regulatory Fees

-Another regulatory fee is called the
+Another regulatory fee is the

 For example, Robinhood